 5. Find a touring buddy

 Driving alone for many hours can be boring.
 Having someone to talk to will help to kill the boredom.
 In addition to this, it’s safer this way than when alone.
 You can never be too careful, especially when driving in the dark and in foreign countries.
-Having a pet tag along can make your tour more enjoyable if at all you have no one to accompany you.
+Having a pet tag along can make your traveling experience much more enjoyable.
+If you do decide to take your pet, we suggest you purchase reliable pet insurance from Bivvy.
+This will keep your best friend protected in case of an emergency or accident.

 Finally, you’ll also be safer investing in a fire extinguisher, first aid kit, and a secure place inside the van to keep your valuables.
 Also, do not forget to carry your important documents.
 This may include your ID, passport, and insurance details.